 Quick breakfast or snack time ideas to prep a week at a time: overnight oats.
 On Sunday afternoon or evening (after you’ve chopped your veggies for the week ahead), grab five pint jars and lids and prepare them for filling.
 Scoop ½ cup of your favorite yogurt into each jar.
 Next, add a handful of your favorite fruit (blueberries, dried cherries, raspberries, banana, melon, etc.) to each jar.
 After that, add ¼-½ cup of oatmeal or granola.
 Then, add ¼ cup of your favorite yogurt on top of the fruit in each jar.
 Then, sprinkle a ½ a teaspoon of chia seeds.
 To top it all off, add another scoop of yogurt, granola or oatmeal (whatever’s your favorite), seal with a lid and refrigerate.

-These kitchen time savers appeared in the February 2017 issue of Elements For A Healthier Life Magazine on page 48.
-Get the February issue for $1.99.
+These kitchen time savers appeared in the February 2017 issue of Elements For A Healthier Life Magazine.